JNRowe/cupage/README.rst

 Contributors
 ------------

-I'd like to thank the following people who have contributed to ``cupage``.
+I’d like to thank the following people who have contributed to ``cupage``.

 Patches
 '''''''